Abreu scores on Davis wild pitch, White Sox beat Royals 4-3

 Adam Eaton sacrificed and, with the infield in, Yoán Moncada lined a run-scoring single to center.
 Abreu was hit just above the left elbow by an 82 mph knuckle-curve.

-Yermín Mercedes singled sharply to right and Whit Merrifield, a second baseman making his second appearance in right field this season, made a one-hop throw to catcher Cam Gallagher.
+Yermín Mercedes singled sharply to right and Whit Merrifield, a second baseman making his second appearance in right field this season, made a throw on the fly to catcher Cam Gallagher.
 Moncada, sliding headfirst, was tagged out near the left shoulder.

 Abreu, injured Friday in a collision with Hunter Dozier, dashed home when Davis bounced a knuckle-curve off Gallagher, and Davis’ 21st pitch of the inning ricocheted about 15 feet up the first-base the line.